bernieplug/plugable-btaps/README.rst

 TO DO
 _____
-The following features are not current supported:
+The following features are not currently supported:
  - NFControl (Device proximity on/off functionality)
  - Security PIN